-Report title: Work Programme 2019/20
+Report title: Draft Work Programme 2020/21

-- 1. Context (or background) - 1.1 The Committee's Terms of Reference are set out in the Council's Constitution and include the consideration of matters which are relevant to the ethical governance of the Council, its members or employees.
-This report attaches, at Appendix 1, the programme of work agreed by the Committee, which is designed to assist the Committee to meet its objectives set out in the Terms of Reference, and to ensure that the Council complies with its obligations under section 27 of the Localism Act 2011 to promote and maintain high standards of conduct amongst elected and co-opted members.
-It also includes, at Appendix 2, a table setting out the Best Practice Recommendations of the Committee on Standards in Public Life annotated to show current progress. - 1.2 The Committee's work programme takes account of the need to promote standards and addresses this in a number of ways.
-Beyond the regular reports which the Committee receives each year, no additional topics have been included to allow work on the Best Practice Recommendations to proceed as set out in the table at Appendix 2.
-The work programme is, however, flexible in terms of suggestions from members of the Ethics Committee as to additional or substitute areas which they would want to consider and receive reports on. - 2.
-Options considered and recommended proposal - 2.1 The work programme includes regular items on: - Code of Conduct/ Monitoring Officer Update - · Declarations of gifts and hospitality by members and officers - Ethical standards in parish councils - Annual report to full Council - CSPL annual report - 2.2 In addition the two reviews of members' gifts and hospitality and declaration of interests have been included in the work programme for the Committee's meeting in December.
+1. Context (or background)

+- 1.1 The Committee's Terms of Reference are set out in the Council's Constitution and include the consideration of matters which are relevant to the ethical governance of the Council, its members or employees.
+This report attaches a proposed programme of work for the Committee, designed to assist the Committee to meet its objectives set out in the Terms of Reference, and to ensure that the Council complies with its obligations under section 27 of the Localism Act 2011 to promote and maintain high standards of conduct amongst elected and co-opted members.
+It also includes, at Appendix 2, a table setting out the Best Practice Recommendations of the Committee on Standards in Public Life (CSPL) annotated to show current progress. - 1.2 The Committee's draft work programme takes account of the need to promote standards and addresses this in a number of ways.
+It is a draft work programme and is flexible in terms of suggestions from members of the Ethics Committee as to additional or substitute areas which they would want to consider and receive reports on.

+2. Options considered and recommended proposal